j-wilkins/short/README.md

 to play around with `short` follow the instructions below and use `http://shortener1.heroku.com` as your the url you want to use.

+## Version 0.6.0

+v0.6.0 is pretty much a complete rewrite of most things short.
+The server has been divided up in to smaller chunks, seperating the shortening service from the view front-end, and adding an optional authentication layer, and then the short client was patched to use these changes. v0.6.0 will hopefully wind up being pretty close to version 1.0, but before then I want to put together some test cases and rewrite the docs to accuarately reflect the new server structure.

+There shouldn't be any configuration changes most people need to make, unless you want to take advantage of the new features, if you'd like to check these out before I can improve the docs, once again the `Configuration` class will be your friend.

 ## Upgrading to 0.5.0

 v0.5.0 updates how shortener stores some data.
 To assist in keeping your data,